 In addition to filing an answer by the deadline, your response must adequately address the allegations raised in the complaint.
 Specifically, your answer may do the following:

 - Challenge standing – Only parties who have a legitimate interest in a trademark or will suffer damages due to your trademark have the right to try to oppose or cancel a registration.
 If a party does not have legal standing, your answer should argue and support this assertion.

 - Defend against the stated grounds – A complaint must cite certain grounds, or reasons, based on trademark laws that support why the challenge should be successful.
 Your answer should then use trademark laws and arguments to prove that the challenger’s grounds are invalid or irrelevant.

 An answer in a TTAB case must be carefully crafted to set out a strong defense from the start.
 An experienced TTAB lawyer will know how to rely on trademark laws and principles to draft the best answer.
 In addition, the answer is only the first step in your defense, so you need an attorney who can skillfully represent you throughout every step of the TTAB proceedings.

 Contact a Trademark Trial and Appeal Board Attorney as Soon as You Receive Notice from the TTAB

-If you are involved in a TTAB matter or are considering one, please contact us through online form for more information today.
+If you are involved in a TTAB matter or are considering one, please contact us for more information today.